 A study of chemical equilibrium as it applies to acidimetry and alkalimetry, precipitation, and oxidation-reduction.
 The laboratory work will involve quantitative analysis of unknowns using volumetric and gravimetric methods.
 Four classes and one three-hour laboratory period a week.
-Prerequisite: Chemistry 102 or the equivalent.
+Prerequisite: Chemistry 102.